-Gifted and talented children and youth are those students with outstanding abilities, identified at preschool, elementary, and secondary levels.
+Gifted and talented children and youth are those students with outstanding abilities, identified at preschool, elementary and secondary levels.
 The potential of gifted students requires differentiated and challenging educational programs or services beyond those provided in the general school program.
 Students capable of high performance include those with demonstrated achievement or potential ability in one or more of these areas: general intellectual, specific academic subjects, creativity, leadership, and visual/performing arts.

 Self-Regulation for Learning

 Learning is a complex process of interrelated dimensions.
-To be literate, students must not only possess academic tools and skills, they must also be confident in the learning environment, resilient to adversity, understand the effect of behavior, be self-reflective, value learning activities, and have motivation and interest to achieve.
+To be literate, students must not only possess academic tools and skills, they must also be confident in the learning environment, be resilient to adversity, understand the effect of behavior, be self-reflective, value learning activities, and have motivation and interest to achieve.
 These interactive dimensions all collaborate to produce what is known as self-regulation.
-A new resource provides research-based recommendations that help students learn, practice, and appropriate self-regulation strategies to attain success: Self-Regulation for Learning: Balancing the ABC of Success.
+A new resource provides research-based recommendations that help students learn, practice and appropriate self-regulation strategies to attain success: Self-Regulation for Learning: Balancing the ABC of Success.

 Identifying Underserved Population for Gifted Programs: Methods and Frequently Asked Questions

 The under-representation of low-income, second language learning, and culturally diverse students in gifted and talented programs is a continuing issue.
 It is important that all educators of the gifted be familiar with best practices in the use of assessments to identify these learners.
 A new resource provides research-based recommendations to help you identify these learners: Identifying Underserved Student Populations for Gifted Programs: Some Methods and Frequently Asked Questions.